 Instead of getting lost in Youtube or Tiktok, or getting buried under a mountain of worrying news and social media posts, listen to your body and relax.
 There’s only so much a person virtually locked in the house, under community quarantine, doing the same things over and over can take.
 Your systems might be screaming for a break.

 Stress dulls your immunity.
 De-stress whenever there’s a need for it.
-Meditate, write a gratitude list, do your craft projects, take relaxing bath, maybe put on a beauty facial mask and listen to your favorite music.
+Meditate, write a gratitude list, do your craft projects, take a relaxing bath, maybe put on a beauty facial mask, and listen to your favourite music.